What is Schedule 80 Pipe?

 The Schedule 80 pipe dimensions, as well as size ranges, vary depending on their applications.
 In terms of size ranges, a sch 80 steel pipe spans from diameters as small as 1/8 inches to diameters greater than 36 inches.

-One of the reasons for this expansive size range is the pressure of fluid, which changes with pipe size.
+One reason for this expansive size range is fluid pressure, which changes with pipe size.
 Factors like fluid flow and system specifications are also taken into account.

 Schedule 80 pipe dimensions, exhibit thicker walls compared to lower Schedules such as Schedule 40 and Schedule 20.
 That’s why these pipes have smaller internal diameters along with certain values of ODs.

-The Schedule 80 pipe pressure rating is one of the reasons for its use worldwide.
+The Sch 80 steel pipe pressure rating is one reason for its worldwide use.
 Its pressure-bearing capability enables it to handle high internal pressures without damaging its structure.

 dimensions and thickness of Schedule 80 Pipes